 The FSRA adopts a risk-based approach to regulation, focusing our efforts on those activities that we perceive as posing the greatest risk to the furtherance of our objectives.See details

-Two independent bodies, the Regulatory Committee and the Appeals Panel, were created by ADGM FSRA Regulations in 2015 to promote proper observance of due process.
-Learn more about how these bodies help ensure consistency, transparency and proportionate use of the FSRA's powers.See details
+The Appeals Panel is in place to promote proper observance of due process.
+Learn more about how the Appeals Panel helps ensure consistency, transparent and proportionate use of the FSRA’s powers.See details

 The FSRA assesses regulatory complaints concerning potential contraventions of regulations and rules that the FSRA administers, potential misconduct by any person that it regulates, or any conduct that will prevent the FSRA from meeting its objectives, including any activities that may cause damage to the reputation of ADGM.See details